Aaron98990/wii-inspect/README.md

 - To make it easier, you can copy the tachtig file to a location in your $PATH with ``sudo cp tachtig /usr/local/bin`` or add this code to the ``~/.bash_profile`` file or ``~/.bashrc file`` file: ``export PATH=$PATH:~/wii-inspect`` <- Replace ~/wii-inspect with the result of pwd from last step

 Transferring the Save File
-- Insert the SD Card into a laptop or laptop extension
+- Insert the SD Card into a laptop or laptop extension and navigate to SD Card folder
 - Change the `private` folder to today's date and time ``202109071319`` for easy tracking of multiple save files.
+Right click the folder and choose rename.
 - If using WSL or if you would like, copy or move the directory to your laptop and outside the SD Card (like your desktop).
 - If using WSL, do this ``mv /mnt/C/users/Aaron/Desktop/202109071319 ~/wii-inspect`` <- Change Aaron to your username and make other changes as needed